pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 **Final Protocol Documentation:**

-- **Final Protocol Version**: Final version of protocol incorporating all approved amendments, clearly identified as the final version per ICH E6(R2) 8.4.1 (referenced for completeness)
+- **Final Protocol Version**: Final version of protocol incorporating all approved amendments, clearly identified as the final version
 - **Protocol Amendment History**: Complete history of all protocol amendments with dates, version numbers, and rationale for changes